+'''

-<acceptor name="stomp-ws-acceptor">tcp://localhost:61614?protocols=STOMP_WS</acceptor>
+<acceptor name="stomp-ws-acceptor">tcp://localhost:61614?protocols=STOMP</acceptor

+>

+'''

-With this configuration, Apache ActiveMQ Artemis will accept Stomp connections over Web Sockets on the port 61614 with the URL path /stomp.
-Web browser can then connect to ws://<server>:61614/stomp using a Web Socket to send and receive Stomp messages.
+With this configuration, Apache ActiveMQ Artemis will accept Stomp connections over Web Sockets on the port 61614.
+Web browser can then connect to ws://<server>:61614 using a Web Socket to send and receive Stomp messages.

-Acompanion JavaScript library to ease client-side development is available from GitHub (please see its documentation for a complete description).
+A companion JavaScript library to ease client-side development is available from GitHub (please see its documentation for a complete description).